-References: Matthew 4:1-11; Mark 1:12-13; Luke 4:1-13.
+Scripture References: Matthew 4:1-11; Mark 1:12-13; Luke 4:1-13.

 The place of the temptations was in the wilderness.
 According to tradition, the temptations took place on a mountain, some six or eight miles from the place of baptism, some fifteen hundred feet above the Jordan Valley.
-Adam met his temptation in a beautiful garden; Jesus met His temptation in the barren waste with poverty and hunger.
+The first man Adam met his temptation in a beautiful garden; Jesus, the last Adam, met His temptation in the barren waste with poverty and hunger.